Pradyumna1312/FPGA_Workshop_VSD/README.md

 More details on RISC-V ISA can be obtained [here](https://github.com/shivanishah269/risc-v-core).

 ## Vivado Implementation
-The counter designed for this demo is a simple 8-bit Up-Counter with Clock division circuit.
+The counter designed for this demo is a simple 4-bit Up-Counter.

 Refer [this](https://github.com/Pradyumna1312/FPGA_Workshop_VSD/tree/main/Day3#readme) for detailed results